Richard Walker CEO

-In 2010, Abe was recruited by Zero Motorcycles as VP of Engineering to head the development of a full line of industry-leading, on-road and off-road electric Motorcycles.
-In 2011, Abe was promoted to the role of Chief Technology Officer and led his team in delivering the first mass-produced electric motorcycles capable of exceeding 100 miles on a single charge, with batteries that last up to 300,000 miles, and with powertrains that are completely maintenance-free.
+In 2010, Abe was recruited by Zero Motorcycles as VP of Engineering to head the development and product management of a full line of industry‑leading, on- and off-road electric Motorcycles.
+In 2011, Abe was promoted to the role of Chief Technology Officer and led his team in delivering the first mass-produced electric motorcycles capable of exceeding 160 km on a single charge, with batteries that last up to 480,000 km, and with powertrains that are completely maintenance-free.

 Abe has numerous patents for motorcycle components and has published a textbook and multiple articles on analytical engineering.